umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions.md

 ### Cloud-sync

-The `cloud-sync.yml` shows how you can sync your Github repository with the left-most environment of your Cloud project.
+The `cloud-sync.yml` shows how you can sync your GitHub repository with the left-most environment of your Cloud project.
 In this sample, it accepts any change from the API and applies and commits it back to the branch which triggered the pipeline.
 However the commit does not trigger the pipeline again.

 If you don't want the pipeline to commit back to the triggering branch, this is where you need to change the pipeline.